 What Happens If I Pay Less than the Minimum Due?

 I’m not sure where it started, but there’s a fairly common misconception out there that if you send a creditor a payment below the minimum and they take that payment, they have “accepted” the payment, and now everything is square.
-A lot of people (seriously a lot – so don’t feel bad if you’ve been operating under this misunderstanding) think that every time a creditor accepts a payment, they’re making a legal agreement, one that says, “We cashed this check, so your required payment has been satisfied.”
+Quite a few folks seem to think that every time a creditor accepts a payment, they’re making a legal agreement, one that says, “We cashed this check, so your required payment has been satisfied.”

 Creditors will almost always take whatever amount you send them – you owe them money, they want that money, so they’re not going to say no. But when you sign an agreement for a loan or a credit card, you agree to make a certain minimum payment each month.
-If you don’t make that minimum payment, unfortunately, you’ve breached the contract.
+If you don’t make that minimum payment, unfortunately, you’ve breached the contract and there will be consequences.

 Consequences of sending a short payment